Manage Debit Orders

 Account grouping

-• Groups: You can add clients in groups according to your debit needs, such as specific debit dates.
+• Groups: You can add customers in groups according to your debit needs, such as specific debit dates.

-• Edit: You can edit the group or clients in the group.
+• Edit: You can edit the group or the customers in the group.

-• Change History: Click on the View change history tab to view changes to the grouping for this client (added, removed, or amended)
+• Change History: Click on the View change history tab to view changes to the grouping for this customer (added, removed, or amended)

 Notifications

-• Email address: You can add a client’s email address here if you would like them to receive a notification for the debit order that will be processed on their account.
+• Email address: You can add a customer’s email address here if you would like them to receive a notification for the debit order that will be processed on their account.

-• Mobile Number: You can add a client’s mobile number here if you would like them to receive a notification for the debit order that will be processed on their account.
+• Mobile Number: You can add a customer’s mobile number here if you would like them to receive a notification for the debit order that will be processed on their account.

 • Edit: This option allows you to make changes to the details that you have previously captured.